 II.
-The strategic role of development cooperation in achieving the 2030 Agenda, building sustainable and resilient societies and leaving no one behind population groups with the least resources and weakest capacities.
+The strategic role of development cooperation in achieving the 2030 Agenda, building sustainable and resilient societies and leaving no one behind

+10. Development cooperation must do more to truly focus on putting first those who are furthest behind.
+Much greater effort, experimentation, knowledge-sharing and mutual learning are needed in order to align institutions, policies and actions with this core commitment of the 2030 Agenda, with a transformative focus on results.
+Development cooperation should focus more systematically on countries and population groups with the least resources and weakest capacities.
 While the so-called fourth industrial revolution will bring important benefits, not all will benefit equally.

-Development cooperation must do more to truly focus on putting those furthest behind first.
-Much greater effort, experimentation, knowledge-sharing and mutual learning are needed to align institutions, policies and actions with this core commitment of the 2030 Agenda, with a transformative focus on results.
-Development cooperation should focus more systematically on countries and